 The Ministry of Industry established the landmark Women’s Entrepreneurship Development Fund at the urging of the South Asia Regional Network of Women’s Business Organizations.
 The Fund guarantees low-interest or collateral-free loans, enabling hundreds of women to start or sustain operations, scale up, and increase profitability.

-CIPE is a leading partner in the Women and Girls Empowered (WAGE) program just recently launched with partners that include the American Bar Association Rule of Law Initiative to support women’s business and civil society organizations to join efforts in collective action to advance economic opportunities for women and enable them to lead more resilient and independent lives, free from gender-based violence.
+CIPE is a leading partner in the Women and Girls Empowered (WAGE) program with the American Bar Association Rule of Law Initiative to support women’s business and civil society organizations to join efforts in collective action to advance economic opportunities for women and enable them to lead more resilient and independent lives, free from gender-based violence.